MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection: Experiments and Results

-For our experiments, We selected a subset of attacks from the VeReMi dataset, and we processed them to extract time windows.
 In order to be able to select what is the best number of packets inside a time window, we created different datasets with 4 sizes, 10, 20, 50 and 100.
-Table \ref{tab:name_label_mapping} and Figure \ref{fig:data_dist} give an overview of the selected attacks and class distribution after processing.
+Table \ref{tab:name_label_mapping} and Fig.\ref{fig:data_dist} give an overview of the selected attacks and class distribution after processing.